russellballestrini/nested-lookup/README.rst

   Given a document, find all occurrences of the given key and delete it.
   By default, returns a copy of the document.
   To mutate the original specify the `in_place=True` argument.

+*nested_alter:*
+  Given a document, find all occurrences of the given key and alter it with a callback function By default, returns a copy of the document.
+  To mutate the original specify the `in_place=True` argument.

 *get_all_keys:*
   Fetch all keys from a deeply nested dictionary.